unparalleled-js/docs-1/security/data-protection/encryption-key-management/key-rotation.md

 * For next one hour, the newly generated encryption key `Key1` is considered active key and is used to encrypt the data `Job1` and `Job2`
 * At the end of one hour, encryption key is rotated and new `Key2` key is generated
 * `Key2` is used to encrypt data beginning `10:00 AM` for `Job3` and `Job4`
-* `Key1` becomes inactive and is used only for descrypting data
+* `Key1` becomes inactive and is used only for decrypting data
-* Similarly, `Key2` becomes inactive at `11:00 AM` and is used only for descrypting data
+* Similarly, `Key2` becomes inactive at `11:00 AM` and is used only for decrypting data
-* When data retention period ends, the encryption key and the encrypted data is destroyed
+* When [data retention period](/data-retention.md#data-retention-policy "data retention period") ends, the encryption key and the encrypted data is destroyed
 * Above process repeats every hour

 ***Does customer need to do anything to get key rotation?***